akiko-luka/akiko-luka/README.md

 Originally from Japan 🇯🇵 and now living in Berlin 🇩🇪, I’m all about ramen 🍜, sushi 🍣, anime 🎌 and photography 📸 – which are common among many Japanese individuals.

-In 2012, I earned a Bachelor's degree in Computer Science 🎓, but life took me in a different direction, leading me to gain experience in Customer Service through various roles.
+In 2012, I earned a Bachelor's degree in Computer Science 🎓, but life took me in a different direction, leading me to gain experience in Customer Service through various customer-oriented roles.
 This background has equipped me with the skills to provide innovative, customized solutions for each customer's needs.
 I have learned the significance of prioritizing customer interests, a value deeply cherished in Japan.

 Now embarking on a new chapter in Germany, I have recently completed an epic journey through the Full-Stack Web Developer program at DCI Digital Career Institute🚀🎉.
 I am eager to join a dynamic team where I can leverage my unique combination of customer service expertise and coding skills to create exceptional web solutions 💻.
 My goal is to thrive in an inspiring environment where I can grow, learn, and contribute to creating digital magic ✨.